ryanbreed/resume/README.md

 Managed a team of 9 security analysts to cover security operations, monitoring, incident response, compliance controls, and security architecture.

-Key Responsibilities:
+#### Key Responsibilities
 * Managed departmental budget, including annual and quarterly forecasting.
 Developed and presented project proposals for cyber security initiatives.
 * Provided guidance and oversight in the capital project process to ensure security objectives were incorporated into investment initiatives.
 * Lead audit response efforts for cyber security control activities in NERC CIP and SAS70 compliance programs.
 * Managed tasking and tracking to remediate findings from audits and other outside assessments.